RoboJackets/roboracing-electrical/sedani/estop/Specs/E-stop-docs.md

     2. Transitions to GO upon receiving go signal.

 ## Hardware
-Connect the PCB to the control board by the 7-pin header.
-Instead of soldering on R5-R9 on the back of the board, solderbridge over them:
+Connect the PCB to the control board by the 7 unboxed pins of the 11 pin header.
+Instead of soldering on R2-R5 on the back of the board, solderbridge over them:
 ![e-stop-sedani-solderbridges.png](/e-stop-sedani-solderbridges.png)

 Make sure to remove diodes 2 and 3 from the control board.
 Otherwise, **the e-stop will enable the car when it is just indicating the auxiliary switch is on.**